-Academic Success
+Academic Success and Advising

-The Office of Student Success (Pecota Student Center, extension 7823), helps students achieve their goals while at Northwest University.
-Student Success is a valuable referral service, supporting students in their adjustment to University life; helping connect students with tutors; assisting students in obtaining the support they need from various college services, coordinating seminars for academic success: and arranging classroom accommodations for students with disabilities.
-Student Success works closely with other departments, such as Academic Advising.
-Campus Ministries. and Counseling/Career Services, to assist students in becoming more effective students and servants in the church and the world.
+The Office of Academic Success and Advising helps students achieve their goals while at Northwest University.
+Academic Success is a valuable referral service, supporting students in their adjustment to college life; helping connect students with tutors; assisting students in obtaining the support they need from various University services; coordinating seminars for academic success; and arranging classroom accommodations for students with disabilities.
+Academic Success works closely with other departments, such as Residence Life, Campus Ministries, and Counseling/Career Services, to assist students in becoming more effective servants in the church and the world.

-In addition to the Center for Student Success, each student is assigned a faculty member as an academic advisor.
+In addition to the Office of Academic Success and Advising, each student is assigned a faculty member as an academic advisor.
 Generally, the faculty member is part of the academic discipline chosen by the student as a major.

-With the coordination of the faculty as advisors, the Office of Student Success, Provost's Office, and Student Development services, every student should receive intentionally tailored attention to provide the means to achieve identified goals for the glory of God.
+With the coordination of the faculty as advisors, the Office of Student Success, Provost, and Student Development services, every student receives intentionally tailored attention to provide the means to achieve identified goals for the glory of God.